29 - 31 Mar • America • Online

 Track 1: Threat Actors Are Using Machine Learning, Learn How and Why Your Teams Should Too

 More often than not, new technologies promise to improve the cyber hygiene of a company – although there are some things to be wary of before putting complete trust into a concept.
 (Looking at you, phone-based MFA.)Technologies like machine learning, and Artificial Intelligence are increasing their capabilities, and with this rise in their complexity comes the desire and need to include it into a security teams’ infrastructure.
 With threat actors increasingly using AI to rapidly evolve their attacks to evade detection and prevention security teams are using AI in increasing numbers to build automated security systems that replace human intervention, making it possible to analyse massive quantities of risk data at a much faster pace.
-This is advantageous both for small and medium-sized organizations whose security teams might be under-resourced as well as the other end of the spectrum, large companies dealing with huge amounts of data.
+This is advantageous both for small and medium-sized organizations whose security teams might be under-resourced as well as the other end of the spectrum, large companies dealing with huge amounts of data.•What are the key security processes and technologies where AI is having a beneficial or negative impact•In what ways is AI being used by both threat actors and cybersecurity vendors and teams to accelerate attacks, threat intelligence and detections?•What’s the right balance between human and machine?•Can an autopilot be trusted in the time of an emergency?

 Track 2: More Than a Security Issue